GMOD/jbrowse-components/website/docs/config/BaseLinearDisplay.md

 [plugins/linear-genome-view/src/BaseLinearDisplay/models/configSchema.ts](https://github.com/GMOD/jbrowse-components/blob/main/plugins/linear-genome-view/src/BaseLinearDisplay/models/configSchema.ts)

-`BaseLinearDisplay` is a "base" config that is extended by classes like `LinearBasicDisplay` (used for feature tracks, etc) and `LinearBareDisplay` (more stripped down than even the basic display, not commonly used)
+`BaseLinearDisplay` is a "base" config that is extended by other configs including

+- `LinearBasicDisplay` (used for feature tracks, etc)
+- `LinearBareDisplay` (more stripped down than even the basic display, not commonly used)

 ### BaseLinearDisplay - Identifier